Revanth91/AlternateBitProtocolSimulator/README.md

 	3. To run the test, type in the terminal "./NAME_OF_THE_COMPILED_FILE".
 For this specific test you need to type:
 		  `./SENDER_TEST`
-	4. To check the output of the test, open `"../test/data/subnet/subnet_test_output.txt"`
+	4. To check the output of the test, open `"../test/data/subnet/subnet_test_output.txt"`.
+Similarly, to check the formatted output, open `"../test/data/subnet/subnet_test_processed_output.csv"`
 2. To run subnet and receiver tests, the steps are analogous to step 1 of this [section](#Run-the-unit-tests).

 ## Contributions